agentdavo/cncvis/tinygl/README.md

 TinyGL 0.8 (c) 1997-2021 Fabrice Bellard, C-Chads, Gek (see License, it's free software)

 This is a maintained fork of TinyGL, by the C-Chads.
-It is a small, suckless Software-only partial GL 1.1 implementation.
+It is a small, suckless Software-only **full** GL 1.2 implementation.

 The original project was by Fabrice Bellard.
 We have forked it.